Time to get to grips with the main forms of intellectual property

 Conclusion

-In conclusion, trademarks, copyright, and patents are all important legal tools that businesses in the UK can use to protect their IP.
+In conclusion, trade marks, copyright, and patents are all important legal tools that businesses in the UK can use to protect their IP.
 Each type of protection offers its own benefits and limitations, and it's important for businesses to carefully consider which type of protection is best for their specific needs.

 Need help with your IP?
 Get in touch with our specialist team today to find out how we can help protect what makes you unique.